Xiao He: Recommending Han Xin

 Liu Bang was forced to retreat from Xianyang later as Xiang Yu's army arrived and occupied the city.
 After plundering Xianyang and destroying the palace, Xiang Yu divided the former Qin Empire into the Eighteen Kingdoms.
 Liu Bang received the title of "King of Han" and was relocated to the remote Bashu region (in present-day Sichuan), with Xiao He and his followers accompanying him.
 Liu Bang was unhappy and wanted to attack Xiang Yu because the land of Guanzhong rightfully belonged to him, according to an earlier promise by Emperor Yi of Chu, but was granted by Xiang to three surrendered Qin generals instead.
 However, Xiao He and others managed to persuade Liu Bang to temporarily remain in Bashu and build up his forces in preparation for a battle for supremacy with Xiang Yu later.
 Xiao He was appointed by Liu Bang as the chancellor of the Han kingdom.

 During that time, Xiao He met Han Xin, who had recently joined Liu Bang's army and was serving as a low-ranking soldier, and recognised Han Xin's brilliance in military strategy.
 Not long later, many of Liu Bang's men deserted as they were unable to cope with living in remote Bashu, and Han Xin also left as he was disappointed because he felt his talent would go to waste in Liu Bang's camp.
 When Xiao He learnt that Han Xin had left, he immediately rushed to find Han and bring him back, without managing to inform Liu Bang in time.
 Xiao He caught up with Han Xin after trailing him for a few days, even at night, and succeeded in persuading Han to return.
 Meanwhile, Liu Bang thought that Xiao He had also deserted him and was shocked, but was relieved when he saw Xiao returning with Han Xin days later.
 Liu Bang asked Xiao He, "Of all those who deserted, why did you choose to bring back Han Xin only?"
 Xiao He then strongly recommended Han Xin to Liu Bang, saying that Han's talent was unmatched.
-Liu Bang heeded Xiao He's suggestion and appointed Han Xin as a general.
+Liu Bang heeded Xiao He's suggestion and appointed Han Xin as Grand Marshal commanding the Han armies.